 Many Flemish cities are taking their cue from across the Dutch border and becoming increasingly cycle friendly.
 In Ghent, there are cycle paths running through and around the city; perhaps more importantly, cyclists always have right of way.
 Burn off those freshly baked waffles and luxurious Belgian chocolates with a riverside ride.

 Cities with tramways often boast great cycling infrastructures too, and Ghent proves this rule, making the city centre much more peaceful with the absence of cars.
 Visitors can rent a bike by day – and monthly rental is also available if you're staying longer.
 It's a cheap and easy way to get around this compact city.

-Committing millions of Euros to boosting bicycle use, the Swedes have launched campaigns against overusing cars as well as promoting helmet use.
+Committing millions of Euros to boosting bicycle use, the Swedes have launched campaigns against overusing cars as well as promoting helmet use in past years.
 They've even gone as cyclist-friendly as to name their cycle paths for ease of GPS planning.
 Great for seaside cycle trips as well as city breaks.

 Setting an example for its nearby British neighbours, this city is pushing against urbanisation by developing a large-scale bicycle infrastructure.
-Soak up some of that famous Irish culture and indulge in a history or museum tour.
-If you fancy it, the coast is only 20 minutes away so get on your bicicleta for a sea breeze.
+Slow down and explore more than 190 kilometres of cycles paths to find cafes, spacious parks and docklands.
+If you fancy it, the coast is only 20 minutes away so get on your bicycle for a sea breeze.

-There are also pedicabs (think European rickshaws) if you don't fancy doing your own peddling.
+There are also pedicabs (think European rickshaws) if you don't fancy doing your own pedalling.
 There are plenty of 30km/hour zones and cycle paths around the city.

-Although Eastern Europe usually sits in the shadow of its Western counterpart when it comes to a good cycling reputation, Prague has been working to make itself a cycling city since 2003.
-Cycling paths are currently improving as they aim to have a comprehensive network of over 1,000km of cycling infrastructure.
+Although Eastern Europe usually sits in the shadow of its Western counterpart when it comes to a good cycling reputation, Prague has been working to make itself a cycling city for the last 20 years.
+Cycling paths are currently improving as they aim to have a comprehensive network of over 1,000 kilometres of cycling infrastructure.